 Giardiasis is widespread in sub-Saharan Africa, South and Southeast Asia, Central America, western parts of South America, Russia, Turkey, Romania, and Bulgaria.

-An estimated 200 million people in Africa, Asia, and Latin America have symptomatic infections.
-Many others do not know they have it, because they do not have any symptoms.
+Statistics suggest that some 200 million people in Africa, Asia, and Latin America have Giardia with symptoms, and many others do not know they have it, because they do not have any symptoms.

-Hand-washing: Wash hands before and after using the bathroom, before and after eating, before and after changing a diaper, and before and after handling food, whether cooking or preparing food.
+Hand-washing: Wash hands after using the bathroom or changing a diaper, and before eating or handling food.

 Drinking water: Beware of water in rivers and lakes.
-When camping, people should take their own water supply or some means of boiling it.
+When camping, people should take their own water supply or some means of boiling or purifying it.